leemonroe/model-safeguards-dashboard-app/README.md

 # Biosecurity × AI Risk Explorer

-Interactive tool for exploring when model safeguards matter for AI biosecurity.
+Interactive tool for exploring when AI model safeguards matter for biosecurity based on compute cost curves, model sizes, and safeguard resistance to adversarial fine-tuning.

 ## Live Demo